Community awareness and outreach prevention activities

 Our Watch will deliver programs to increase understanding and acceptance of the drivers of violence against women, and shift community behaviours and attitudes that underpin this violence.
-This will include work to build on the success of the ’Doing Nothing Does Harm’ bystander campaign, to develop an innovative new campaign, to engage with diverse communities including Aboriginal and Torres Strait Islander, migrant and refugee and LGBTIQ+ communities, and to better understand and address the drivers of violence against specific population groups, including young women with intellectual disability.
+This will include work to build on the success of the ’Doing Nothing Does Harm’ bystander campaign, to develop an innovative new campaign, to engage with diverse communities including Aboriginal and Torres Strait Islander, migrant and refugee and LGBTIQA+ communities, and to better understand and address the drivers of violence against specific population groups, including young women with intellectual disability.

 For more information, go to the Our Watch website.

 - The Commonwealth Government will provide $15.1 million between 2019–20 and 2021–22 to fund community awareness and outreach prevention activities.

 - Our Watch launched bursts of No Excuse for Abuse in May and September 2020 to highlight the impact of non-physical violence and support the Government’s COIVD-19 pandemic response in complementing the Help is Here campaign.

 - Our Watch developed new content and delivered a burst of the Doing Nothing Does Harm campaign in November to December 2020 to coincide with the 16 Days of Activism.